Butser Hill

 History

 The "new" tower was designed primarily to carry two horns (of the "large" type) facing Bagshot and another two ("small") facing Thornhill, forming part of a new route between London and Southampton.
-The initial traffic was television feeds, replacing the earlier link via Golden Pot and to 625-line colour standard.
+The initial traffic was television feeds, replacing the earlier link via Golden Pot.
+The new route would be to 625-line colour standard.
 Provision was also made for one dish facing Ventnor and another to Stone Hill (near Farnham) for the radar link.
-Due to delays at Bagshot it appears a temporary link via Golden Pot and Stokenchurch may have been used to allow BBC2 to launch from the Rowridge transmitter in July 1967.
-The OS plan dated 1967-70 shows the new tower and two others labelled "wireless mast" which are assumed to be those in the 1965 and 1867 photos below.
-These structures were dismantled on final completion of the Post Office site.
+Due to delays at Bagshot a temporary link via Golden Pot and Stokenchurch was provided to allow BBC2 to launch from the Rowridge transmitter in July 1967.
+The OS plan dated 1967-70 shows the new tower and two others labelled "wireless mast" which are assumed to be those in the 1965 and 1967 photos below.
+These structures were dismantled on final completion of the new Post Office arrangements.

-Traffic to Southampton was constrained by the section between London and Bagshot which was shared with the Bristol route.
-Images from 1984 show the addition of two dishes, of 1970s style, plus the exchange of one large horn for a dish, but do not support the development of a new route which is understood to have been planned to run via Goodwood, eventually reaching London from the south, via Tatsfield.
-It may be the new link was eventually equipped on a limited basis but the Goodwood site was not developed on the scale originally proposed.
-By 1999 only the two 70s-style dishes remained - any digital links installed in the 1980s appear to have used relatively small dishes, or had already been removed.
+Traffic to Southampton was constrained as the section between London and Bagshot was shared with the Bristol route.
+The 1984 photo shows the addition of two dishes, of 1970s style, plus the exchange of one large horn for a dish, but there is no evidence of dishes for digital links or the use of a new route which which was planned at the time to run via Goodwood.
+Planning objections to the Goodwood site may mean the new link was eventually equipped on a limited basis or not introduced at all.
+By 1999 only the two 70s-style dishes remained - which perhaps confirms the 1980s plans were not completed.

 Photos